YacineOuhrouche/Circuits_Repo/BJT_Circuits/Rectifier/README.md

 - Simple but inefficient.

 **What You’ll Find in the Folder:**
-✅ Schematic (LTspice or hand-drawn)
+✅ Schematic
-✅ Simulation (AC input vs DC output waveform)
+✅ Simulation
 ✅ Breadboard image
-✅ Explanation (theory, peak voltage, ripple)
+✅ Explanation

 👉 [Explore the Half-Wave Rectifier](./Half_Wave_Rectifier)